xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-answer-key/04-Exercise-3-Creating-and-using-task-modules-in-Microsoft-Teams.md

 Task modules allow you to create modal popup experiences in your Teams application.
 Inside the popup you can run your own custom HTML/JavaScript code, show an \<iframe\>-based widget such as a YouTube or Microsoft Stream video or display an [Adaptive card](https://docs.microsoft.com/en-us/adaptive-cards/).

-Firstly, we need to create a Teams application for displaying Task modules.
+To create a task module, you will need to create a Teams application for displaying Task modules.

 1. Open Visual Studio Code and select **Extensions** on the left Activity Bar.

-1. Select **Microsoft Teams** on the left Activity Bar and choose **Create a new Teams app**.
+1. Select **Microsoft Teams** and choose **Create a new Teams app**.

     ![Create a new Teams app](../../Linked_Image_Files/m04_e01_t02_image_1.png)

-1. When prompted, sign in with your Microsoft 365 development account.
+1. When prompted, sign in with your Microsoft 365 developer account.

 1. On the **Add capabilities** screen, select **Tab** and **Bot** then Next.